Vinesauce: Impact

 Vinesauce's videos have been credited for popularizing Internet memes, such as The Daily Dot citing Joel's RollerCoaster Tycoon videos as bringing various memes to a wider audience.
 Vinny's level creations on Super Mario Maker have also inspired similar creepypasta-based levels in the game.

 TechRadar cited Vinesauce as one of the 10 best YouTube channels playing games in a 2016 listicle, noting Vinny's Active Worlds videos and the channel's focus on esoteric games and mods.
 In 2021, Vinesauce was cited as an example of a "comfort creator" in an article from The New York Times.

 On February 20, 2020, the Washington-based provider Wave Broadband had its Emergency Alert System equipment hijacked, causing approximately 3,000 customers in Jefferson County to receive multiple false messages, including one telling viewers to subscribe to Vinesauce on Twitch.
-This was unaffiliated with Vinesauce, and neither Vinny nor any of the affiliated members appear to have commented on it.
+This was unaffiliated with Vinesauce, Vinny commented on a livestream from September 2026 that that he nor any affiliated creators were involved with the hijacking.

 On September 30, 2022, Vinny was invited by CNN to speak about his experience with the musical-comedy game Trombone Champ.
 In November 2022, he was again invited by CNN to speak about his experience with the video game Placid Plastic Duck Simulator with Rick Damigella.